Irindul/epub-to-kindle/README.md

 ./convert_and_send.sh
 ```

-> This only works on macOS for now and I will try to generify it for other OS if I ever find the time...

 ## Conversion

 For the conversion, I used the `ebook-convert` command of the calibre app.
 The script `convert_epub_to_mobi.sh` will simply get all files of the folder `Epubs/` and convert them to mobi in the `Mobi/` folder.
 The folder `Epubs/` is deleted at the end.